 Visiting Chiang Mai for the first time?
 Read on for 10 Things to Do in Chiang Mai That Don’t Involve Riding Elephants or Petting Tigers

-I hope these tips help you to plan your trip to Chiang Mai to check out the Yi Peng Festival in 2021!
+I hope these tips help you to plan your trip to Chiang Mai to check out the Yi Peng Festival!

 Ready to book your fabulous responsible vacation in Chiang Mai?
 Click here to check current rates at See You Soon Chiang Mai and make sure you check out their fabulous coffee shop and restaurant, or book a room at Nawa Sheeva, a small Thai boutique hotel with a private pool within Old Town, or check out BED Chiang Mai Gate for an adults-only hotel in Chiang Mai with a pool.
 Click here to find some other highly rated accommodation options in Chiang Mai’s Old Town!

 - Head on over here for some ideas on what to see and where to go if you only have 10 days in Thailand

 Pin this for later!